 The exhaust system of N52/N53 series (6 cylinder) engine and placement of probes.

-It is interesting, that technical documentation of BMW “keeps silent” regarding algorithms of probe management.
-Regarding less complicated (technically) issues, for example, system of cooling there are block diagrams, also description of some systems (for example,electrical water pump), but electronic control systems are not described.
-Obviously, BMW believes, that self-diagnostic system can handle diagnostic of probes.
+Technical documentation of BMW “keeps silent” regarding algorithms of probe management.
+Regarding less complicated (technically) issues, for example, a system of cooling there are block diagrams, also a description of some systems (for example, electric water pump), but electronic control systems are not described.
+Obviously, BMW believes self-diagnostic system can handle diagnostic of probes.
 Unfortunately, the system is not reliable enough – the practice shows that.
 In more than half from cases, when there are suspicions regarding problems of exhaust gas mixture control, there are no error messages regarding probes or, if they are, they are quite inadequate.
 Usual solution – change of all probes.
 Four probes costs more than EUR 300, and in my opinion, replacement of elements, before their performance is evaluated, is not the mark of professionalism.

-Accordingly – material, mentioned below, can have derogation from real situation (even more – nuances or performance algorithms can differ also from software release).
+Accordingly – material, mentioned below, can have derogation from real situation (even more – some nuances or functional algorithms can differ also from software release).

 Narrow-band probe serves following purposes in modern petrol engines:

 As we know (very simple explanation), narrow-band probe generates voltage, if no oxygen is present in exhaust gases.
-So, if L > 1, 00 ( it means, the mixture is lean, there is oxygen present in the gases), the probe don’t generates the voltage; if L< 1,00 (it means, the mixture is rich, no oxygen is present in gases): generates voltage.
+So, if Lambda > 1, 00 ( it means, the mixture is lean, there is oxygen present in the gases), the probe don’t generates the voltage; if Lambda < 1,00 (it means, the mixture is rich, no oxygen is present in gases): generates voltage.
 In very narrow area, the probe works also in linear mode – voltage, generated by it, changes depending from Lambda.

-Voltage of narrow-band probe – dependence of mixture (Lambda values).
+Voltage of narrow-band probe – dependence of mixture (Lambda value).

-It’s not possible to read the values of wide-band probes, using multimeter or oscilloscope.
-Using these measuring tools (measuring voltage between Pump cell pins), it’s possible to check only, if the mixture is lean or rich (if/when Lambda probe is connected to correctly working ECU).
-Using oscilloscope, it’s possible to see also dynamic changes (for example, unbalance of cylinders), but absolute values can be seen only with special technical solution.
-This solution stabilizes voltage of Nernst cell around 450 mV, changing the current via Pump cell.
-This current, recalculated according the data tables (provided by manufacturer) is the value, which is interesting for us: Lambda.
-Unfortunately it’s not possible to measure Lambda by several devices simultaneously, what means – that it’s not possible to connect in parallel working MSV/MSD unit and see, what Lambda actually (before additional reference value corrections – see description below) is measured by wide-band probe.
+It’s not possible to read the values (reported Lambda) of wide-band probes, using multimeter or oscilloscope.
+Using these measuring tools (measuring voltage between Pump cell pins), it’s possible to check only, is the mixture lean or rich (if/when Lambda probe is connected to correctly working ECU).
+Using oscilloscope, it’s possible to see also dynamic changes (for example, unbalance of cylinders fuel mixture), but absolute values can be seen only with special technical solution.
+This solution stabilizes the voltage of Nernst cell around 450 mV, changing the current via Pump cell.
+This current recalculated according to the data tables (provided by manufacturer) is the value, which is interesting for us: Lambda.
+Unfortunately, it’s not possible to measure Lambda by several devices simultaneously, what means – it’s not possible to connect in parallel to working MSV/MSD unit and see, what Lambda actually (before additional reference value corrections – see description below) is measured by wide-band probe.

 If the engine performs correctly, in case of Homogeneous mixture, the narrow-band probes (with Lambda 1,00) are maintained not in the middle-point of curve (0,45 ..
-0,50 V) as could be expected, but by generated EDS around 0,7 ..
-0,9 V. No official explanation from BMW for such situation exists, but, knowing special features of Lambda performance, we can assume: in the middle of linear range the sensitivity of probe to change of Lambda is very high (to both rich and lean mixture), even in case of perfect catalytic converter the voltage generated by probe (even with well balanced cylinders) will look like rectangle.
-Moving the working range to top end of curve, Lambda probe becomes insensitive to rich mixture, but it’s sensitivity to unburned oxygen is on max.
+0,50 V) as could be expected, but by generated voltage around 0,7 ..
+0,9 V. No official explanation from BMW for such situation exists, but, knowing special features of Lambda probes performance, we can assume: in the middle of linear range the sensitivity of probe (voltage vs changes of Lambda) is very high (to both rich and lean mixture), even in case of perfect catalytic converter the voltage generated by probe (even with well balanced cylinders) will look like rectangle.
+Moving the working range to top end of curve, Lambda probe becomes insensitive to enriched mixture, but its sensitivity to unburned oxygen is on max.
 Moreover, bit more rich mixture (Lambda = 0,995) provides, that if the little amount of unburned oxygen gets into exhaust system, the catalytic converter is supposed to burn it (because there is a fuel, which to burn).
-If the catalytic converter doesn’t functions (don’t burns the oxygen), after it there can be short-term excess of oxygen, which will create voltage drop in MSV/MSD signal.
+If the catalytic converter doesn’t function (don’t burns the oxygen), after it there can be short-term excess of oxygen, which will create voltage drop in signal sent to DME.

 The active range, which is used to control the performance of catalytic converter, is marked (corresponds 0,7 ..
 0,9 V):

-Note: MSV/MSD engine control units can’t differ pulsation of Lambda caused by poor performance of CO catalytic converter from, as an example, pulsation of Lambda due to uneven cylinder performance.
-So, if the performance of Stoihiometric mixture individual adjustments of cylinder is incorrect, MSV/MSD can register false error messages regarding insufficient performance of CO catalytic converter.
+Note: MSV/MSD engine control units can’t differ (quick) pulsation of Lambda caused by poor performance of CO catalytic converter from, as an example, pulsation of Lambda due to uneven cylinders performance.
+So, if the cylinders individual fuel adjustments (adaptations) are incorrect, or some of cylinders are misfiring, MSV/MSD can register false error messages regarding the insufficient performance of CO catalytic converter.

 At the same time with control of CO catalytic converter, narrow-band Lambda probes perform also one more very important task: they calibrate the reference values of wide-band probes (it means, calibrate the wide-band probes, if/when Lambda = 1,00).